zmfreecodecamper/siimple/packages/siimple-css/docs/helpers/colors.md

 #### Background color

 Set the background color of any element.
-There is an extra class, `siimple--bg-white` that sets the background color to white.
+There is an additional class `siimple--bg-white` that sets the background color to white.

 :::snippet
 <style>